 The American or Century “Bob” is a type of free-standing punch bag with the model of a grumpy man’s torso in place.
 This is in order for the fighter to have a more realistic idea of a real life encounter.
 Like the free-standing punch bag, they need to be anchored down with either sand or water in their base.
 A slightly more expensive option for most, but another very convenient option.

 Generally speaking, speed bags are the nimblest of punching bags, moving quickly and snapping back and forth when punched.
 They are small and lighter than other bags, filled with air, designed for improving rhythm, timing, and coordination.
 Working on a speed bag can be a great aerobic exercise workout, developing your arms, core, legs and back.
 Newcomers to the speed bag will benefit more from larger bags as they move slower and are easier to hit, allowing for more gradual progression.
+Use a speed bag as an additional, not as the main tool, in your training.

 Maize Balls and Bag

 Similar in contents, the maize balls and bags differ in their use and size.
 Each is filled with either fake granules or fabric and fake granules, although the maize bag is heavier and used for endurance punching, a ball is smaller, great for developing head movements how you guard and how to track an opponent’s movement.
+Again, this is an additional tool, not your main one.

 As a consequence of being mounted to the wall, they don’t swivel or rebound – which is a big drawback.
-These may be an option where hanging a nag from a ceiling isn’t possible.
+These may be an option where hanging a bag from a ceiling isn’t possible.

 Bags are almost always made either of leather or a man-made material like vinyl.
 Leather boxing bags are the best and prized for their durability, comfort and classic aesthetic.
 As a result, they cost more than their synthetic counterparts.
 This means some producers use synthetic leather to for a similar look and feel as genuine leather with a cheaper price tag.